-Production is kept as natural as possible by providing environmental and social enrichment, utilising a high forage diet for ruminant species and ensuring that dairy cows graze for at least 120 days out of the year.
-In fact, during 2016 our conventional (non-organic) dairy farmers managed to graze their herds for an average of 167 days, with some exceeding 200 days.
+Production is kept as natural as possible by providing environmental and social enrichment.
+We use a high forage diet for ruminant species and make sure that dairy cows graze for at least 120 days out of the year.
+In fact, during 2019 our conventional (non-organic) dairy farmers managed to graze their herds for an average of 173 days, with our Organic dairy farmers averaging 209 days.

-Our Agriculture Manager and Aquaculture and Fisheries Manager, in conjunction with the Waitrose Farming Partnership Livestock Steering Group (WFP LSG) and the Waitrose Farming Partnership Fish Forum (WFP FF), are charged with the overall responsibility for animal welfare in the Waitrose Supply Chain.
-Members of the WSP-LSG are all livestock experts from Waitrose and its dedicated suppliers and our technical team has significant animal welfare training.
+Our Agriculture Manager and Aquaculture and Fisheries Manager, in conjunction with the Waitrose Farming Partnership Livestock Steering Group (WFP LSG) and the Waitrose Farming Partnership Fish Forum (WFP FF), are charged with the overall responsibility for animal welfare in our supply chain.
+Members of the LSG are all livestock experts from Waitrose & Partners and its dedicated suppliers and our technical team has significant animal welfare training.
 Courses completed by our in-house team include Bristol University’s Poultry / Animal Welfare Officer training and the University of the Highlands and Islands’ course on Fish Welfare.

-Waitrose recognises the potential risks to human healthcare of the overuse of antibiotics in livestock supply chains.
-This is why, within the Waitrose supply chain, all antibiotics are used carefully, under strict protocols and only in controlled circumstances; entirely healthy animals are not routinely given antibiotics, they are only used for treating ill animals or for those with pre-existing conditions.
-We maintain that some antibiotics are important medicines to hold in the animal health armoury but they must be used sparingly, under the close supervision of a veterinary surgeon and only as a last resort when other courses of action have proved ineffective and when welfare would be seriously compromised if they weren’t prescribed.
+Healthy animals are not routinely given antibiotics, they are only used for treating illness or for those with preexisting conditions.
+We maintain that some antibiotics are important medicines to hold in the animal health armoury but they must be used sparingly.
+This is done under the close supervision of a veterinary surgeon as a last resort when other courses of action have proved ineffective and when welfare would be seriously compromised if they weren’t prescribed.
 This protocol applies to all our supply chains, including aquaculture.

-Across the Waitrose Supply chain, we have formed a cross species Responsible Animal Health Group to share best practice in this area.
-One specific area of concern is the use of critically important antibiotics (CIAs), which we define in line with the World Health Organisation (WHO) / European Medicines Agency (EMA) recommendations with the addition of Colistin.
-CIAs are rarely prescribed and none of our supply chains ever use Colistin to treat livestock.
-All our own label supply chains are working with urgency towards continuous and significant year on year reductions in usage of all antibiotics and have pledged to end the use of all CIAs as soon as possible.
+Across the Waitrose & Partners livestock supply chains, we have a cross-species Responsible Animal Health Group to share best practice in this area.
+One area of concern is the use of critically important antibiotics (CIAs).
+Our definition of CIAs is in line with the World Health Organisation (WHO) / European Medicines Agency (EMA) recommendations, with the addition of Colistin.
+CIAs are rarely prescribed and none of our supply chains use Colistin to treat livestock.
+All our own label supply chains are working towards significant year-on-year reductions in antibiotic use and have pledged to end using all CIAs as soon as possible.
 Our aquaculture supply chain achieved this pledge in 2020.

 Antibiotic usage data

-Since 2014, Waitrose, in conjunction with its suppliers have developed strategies and policies to reduce the total use of antibiotics across its supply chains, whilst keeping animal welfare at the forefront of all decisions around veterinary medicine.
+Since 2014, Waitrose & Partners, in conjunction with its suppliers, have developed strategies and policies to reduce the total use of antibiotics across its supply chains, while keeping animal welfare at the forefront of all decisions around veterinary medicine.
 In addition, an escalation process was put in place to use CIAs only as a last resort and only where animal welfare may be seriously compromised without treatment.

 Auditing and compliance

-Our policy states that meat, milk, poultry, fish or egg derived from a cloned animal including subsequent generations MUST NOT be used in Waitrose own-brand products.
+Our policy states that meat, milk, poultry, fish or egg derived from a cloned animal including subsequent generations must not be used in Waitrose own-brand products.
 This policy also applies on a commitment basis (by 2026) to all branded goods.

 Close confinement and animal welfare